Orthodontic Treatments for Obstructive Sleep Apnea in Adults

 To start getting relief from obstructive sleep apnea, contact a sleep doctor near you to arrange a consultation.

-Dr. Rooz Khosravi is an assistant professor of orthodontics at the University of Washington.
-He offers specific orthodontic treatments to patients with sleep disorders including jaw surgery.
+Dr. Rooz Khosravi is an associate professor of orthodontics at the University of Washington.
+He offers specific orthodontic treatments to patients with sleep disorders including jaw surgery and oral appliances.